CarInsurance.com Insights

 How often should I compare car insurance quotes?

-At minimum, you should review your coverage every six to 12 months, prior to your current policy’s renewal date.
+Review your coverage every six to 12 months before your current policy’s renewal date.
 Even if your driving habits or the vehicles you own haven’t changed, you may find that another insurer can offer coverage at a lower rate.
-If you have experienced a major life change or your coverage needs have changed – by moving, marrying or divorcing, adding a teen driver, buying a new vehicle, and so on – it’s even more important to compare car insurance quotes.
+If you have experienced a major life change or your coverage needs have changed — by moving, marrying or divorcing, adding a teen driver, buying a new vehicle, and so on — it’s even more important to compare car insurance quotes.

 Resources & Methodology